mwarning/meshnet-lab/README.md

   - the current metric limits the maximum hop count to 32 ([source](https://lists.open-mesh.org/pipermail/b.a.t.m.a.n/2020-April/019212.html))
   - `kworker/u32:1+bat_events` quickly becomes a single threaded bottleneck
     - change `create_singlethread_workqueue()` to `create_workqueue()` in `net/batman-adv/main.c` ([source](https://lists.open-mesh.org/pipermail/b.a.t.m.a.n/2020-April/019214.html))
+    - this seems to have a very little effect only
   - OGM paket TTL is 50 ([source](https://git.open-mesh.org/batman-adv.git/blob/refs/heads/master:/net/batman-adv/main.h#l26))
   - tested with batman-adv 2019.4
 - OLSR2 complains when the Linux kernel is not compiled with CONFIG_IPV6_MULTIPLE_TABLES enabled